From January 2020 we will transitioning to a new, national ARCP checklist that will replace the old checklists used until this point:

 Just to note the new checklist mandates a separate MSF for ITU training module.
 If you have already had your ITU module signed off (prior to January 2020) you do not have to do a retrospective MSF.
 Any trainees undertaking ITU modules from January 2020 will need to complete a separate MSF (minimum 12 responses required).

 As per the regional advisory board, the format of ARCPs is under change regarding the use of the HEE representative.
 The HEE rep will only be present for unsatisfactory outcomes.
 A panel will review all portfolios annually as they do currently.
 Trainees with outcomes 2, 3, or 4 (unsatisfactory) will be required to be seen face-to-face.
 As the majority of trainees get satisfactory outcomes it is not mandated that you attend a face-to-face meeting but it is actively encouraged.
 All trainees will be invited to attend a face-to-face meeting.
 The Head of School, Regional Advisors and Training Programme Directors of the West Midlands Anaesthesia School feel meeting the panel face-to-face is a good opportunity to discuss any training needs/issues and receive career advice from the panel if desired but not compulsory.
-Trainees getting an Outcome 6 for their exit ARCP would be encouraged to attend face-to-face so the panel can wish you luck on your future career and award you your Kinder egg as you leave the training programme!
+Trainees getting an Outcome 6 for their exit ARCP would be encouraged to attend face-to-face so the panel can wish you luck on your future career.

 The new LLP does not ‘lock down’ prior to ARCP.
 As a result of difficulties for the panel accessing evidence from trainees in a timely fashion, it has now been decided that no evidence submitted later than 2 weeks prior to the ARCP date will be reviewed.
 If the panel feels vital evidence is missing the trainee will be given an Outcome 5.
 This has been decided for all 3 West Midlands Schools of Anaesthesia, not just Birmingham.
 The dates for your next ARCP are released well in advance and an up to date list is always available on the BSA website.